- New To BattleTech?

 Players may find these pre-filled record sheets useful when starting out.
 Beyond these free record sheets, players will find full line of print record sheets that include a selection of units from a given Technical Readout, as well as PDF-only Unabridged record sheets with all the various units and variants.

-These are the same record sheets found in the Introductory Box Set, provided for ease of printing-out and using; also includes a sheet of BattleMech counters players can print out and use.
+These are the same record sheets found in the A Game of Armored Combat, provided for ease of printing-out and using; also includes a sheet of BattleMech counters players can print out and use.

 The Quick-Strike Rules system is a simple adaptation of the BattleForce gameplay system using more flexible tactical-scale miniature rules.
 As noted above, while the full BattleForce rules are found inStrategic Operations, players can download the free PDF of the BattleForce Quick-Start Rules, above, to get a feeling for that tactical game system and how it meshes with the Miniatures Rules to create the Quick-Strike Rules.